The Foreign Service of the Republic of Turkey is founded on the well established traditions and legacy of Ottoman

 Important developments took place in the Ministry and structural changes were made in the organization of our Ministry in the aftermath of the Cold War.
 The number of our missions abroad increased significantly with the emergence of new states in this period.
 At the same time, the transformation that took place and the challenges experienced in the geography that we inhabit in the 1990’s introduced various new risks and opportunities for Turkish foreign policy and further enhanced the significance and role of Turkey in securing peace, stability and prosperity in this fragile neighbourhood.

-The Republic of Turkey, which had a total of 39 diplomatic and consular missions abroad in 1924, is now represented by 234 missions throughout the world.
-These missions consist of 135 Embassies, 13 Permanent Representations to international organizations, 84 Consulate Generals, 1 Consular Agency and 1 Trade Office.
+In 1924, the Republic of Turkey had a total of 39 diplomatic and consular missions abroad.
+Now, it is represented by 236 missions throughout the world.
+These missions consist of 135 Embassies, 13 Permanent Representations to international organizations, 86 Consulate Generals, 1 Consular Agency and 1 Trade Office.